vivek-bombatkar/MyLearningNotes/hadoop.md

 ## Hadoop

+- core-site.xml --> IP address of your NN. --> 9000 port will be used by the datanodes for the RPC communication.
+This will also be used by the client.

+- hdfs-site.xml --> replication - the default is 3.

 ### Zookeeper
 Zookeeper is the component which ensure that the masters have a leader and when the leader goes down, it will assign another leader.